Financial-Times/dotcom-tool-kit/docs/migrating-to-tool-kit.md

 Some plugins require configuration to work, whereas others might have optional settings that you may want to tweak.
 You must set all the required options to continue, though naturally the optional ones may be skipped.
+These options will be added to your `.toolkitrc`.
 In the future, we will add support for default values in the migration tool (they are already available within Tool Kit itself,) so that for most cases you could accept default values, even for fields that are required.

 ### Migrating Your Makefile